 - Carefully remove laterals (side shoots) from tomatoes so that energy is concentrated into fruiting.

-- Regularly apply liquid fertiliser to tomatoes and other vegetables to prolong fruiting and encourage healthy growth.
+- Regularly apply liquid fertiliser (or worm tea) to tomatoes and other vegetables to prolong fruiting and encourage healthy growth.

 What to harvest

 - Summer harvests of beans, tomatoes, salad vegetables, potatoes, chillies, capsicums, eggplants, sweetcorn, cucumbers, courgettes etc.

 - Cut flowers of perennials such as asters, penstemon, dahlia, late lilies, daisies and, of course, roses.

 - Soft fruit, like raspberries and blueberries, may also now be ready for picking.

 Shrubs & Perennials

-- Make sure that any late-planted shrubs, perennials and roses are kept well-watered through drier periods to ensure they establish well and do not get stressed.
+- Make sure that any recently-planted shrubs, perennials and roses are kept well-watered through drier periods to ensure they establish.

-- Keep an eye on stakes and ties around trees to ensure they don’t start to rub or grow into the trunk.
+- Check stakes and ties around trees to ensure they don’t start to rub or grow into the trunk.

 - Keep grass away from the base of trees.
 Apply a thick layer of mulch around the base to help with moisture retention and suppress weeds.

 - Water newly planted trees in dry periods to avoid stress.

 - If a lawn has been sown or turf laid, it is important to make sure it is kept well-watered through the drier months.